a-amir01/Sportify/README.md

 * On the mobile device's web browser, go to: https://play.google.com/apps/testing/gspot.com.sportify.
 * Tap on the button labeled **BECOME A TESTER**.
-* Tap the clickable text, "download it on Google Play".
+* Tap the clickable text, "Download the Sportify app on Google Play".
 * Open the respective Google Play page through the Play Store app.
 * Install the Sportify application and follow Google Play's installation instructions.